cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 - **Slash Request**: A request by a consumer chain to *slash* the tokens bonded by a validator on the provider chain as a consequence of that validator misbehavior on the consumer chain.
 A slash request MAY also result in the misbehaving validator being *jailed* for a period of time, during which it cannot be part of the validator set.

 > **Background**: In the context of single-chain validation, slashing and jailing misbehaving validators is handled by the *Slashing module*,
-> i.e., a module of the ABCI application that enables the application to decentivize misbehaving validators.
+> i.e., a module of the ABCI application that enables the application to discourage misbehaving validators.
 > For an example, take a look at the [Slashing module documentation](https://docs.cosmos.network/v0.44/modules/slashing/) of Cosmos SDK.

 ## Overview